Strong Mayors, Building Homes Act: Reactions

 John Tory, the mayor of Toronto at the time, expressed appreciation for the powers granted to him under the act.

 All five living former Toronto mayors, David Crombie, David Miller, Barbara Hall, Art Eggleton and John Sewell, wrote a letter to Tory describing the new powers as an "attack" on local democracy and majority rule.
 The Ford government defended the new powers by pointing out the mayor's "city-wide mandate", having received more votes than the rest of council.

 Outgoing Ottawa mayor Jim Watson deemed the powers unnecessary, also opining that "if they have to gather up two-thirds of their members to overturn a mayor's decision that's not really democratic at all."
 Mayoral candidate Catherine McKenney also criticised the reforms as "undemocratic."

 Former Hamilton mayor Bob Bratina expressed support for the powers.
 Andrea Horwath, a mayoral candidate, opposed the powers.

 Bonnie Crombie, the then-mayor of Mississauga, voiced opposition to the Act.
 Despite this, in October 2023 she would invoke the one-third power to pass a bill permitting the construction of fourplexes.

 Designated municipalities

-All municipalities (except for Toronto) are defined in O. Reg.
-530/22.